la2050/archive/_projects/2016/community-uniting-for-resolution-and-empowerment-cure.md

   vision to prevent escalation of offenses.
 Since its launch in 2010, CRCD has engaged a total of 94 young people in diversion from incarceration and has catalyzed meaningful change in LA’s criminal justice system.
+Please explain how you will define and measure success for your project.​: >- CRCD defines success as a participant who enrolls, completes the program, and is successfully able to earn dismissal/reduction of gang-related misdemeanor charges.

+  In addition, the LA City Attorney’s office and CRCD work collaboratively to define and measure success for the CURE project.
+The City Attorney’s office evaluates the success of the program by evaluating: 1)  The number of defendants that choose to participate in the program, 2)  The number of defendants that successfully complete the program, 3)  The time it takes defendants to successfully complete the program, and 4)  The rate of recidivism for program participants once they complete.

+  The City Attorney’s office gathers data on the progress of the program on a monthly basis and submits to CRCD’s program manager on a monthly basis.
+The program manager works with his or her team to establish a baseline and develop benchmarks to create a continuous improvement plan.

+  CRCD also seeks to have third party evaluation of our programs to determine success.
+The most recent third party evaluation of our CURE program was conducted by California State University, Los Angeles.
+The evaluation revealed that the CURE program shows promising outcomes among the targeted population.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/community-uniting-for-resolution-and-empowerment-cure/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1299310265741-team90.jpg
 organization_name: Coalition for Responsible Community Development